lukethompson96/milestone1/README.md

 ### 2.4 Image Resolutions
 All images across the site are either a fixed native resolution so that they don't scale up and appear distorted or pixelated - or the graphics for the backgrounds which scale with the viewport size are blujrred as a matter of stylistic intent and therefore do not appear distorted either.

+### 2.5 External Links
+All external links are coded with the the target="_blank" attribute in the anchor element.
+These are mostly featured in the footer nav across all pages.